Are You Overpaying for Your Prescriptions?

-Is It Safe to Buy Medications Online?
+Is It Safe to Buy Prescription Drugs Online?

 The internet has changed the way we buy goods.
 For about four million Americans, the internet is where they go to buy medications, mainly because it is often cheaper, according to the Centers for Disease Control and Prevention (CDC).
 Other reasons include the convenience and time-savings.
 But buying drugs online on a website likely hosted in a different country can be risky business.